dmitriyperetoka/foodgram-project/README_EN.md

 ![foodgram_workflow](https://github.com/dmitriyperetoka/foodgram-project/workflows/foodgram_workflow/badge.svg)

 # Foodgram project
-Graduate priject of the course https://practicum.yandex.ru/backend-developer
+Graduate project of the course https://practicum.yandex.ru/backend-developer

 Grocery assistant website.
 An online service where users can publish recipes, subscribe to other users' publications, add recipes that they like to favorite list, and download a summary purchase list of products needed to prepare one or more selected dishes before they go shopping.